Alienuser/alienuser.github.io/content/work.md

 ## Experience

+**Senior IT-Architect** (2025-present, IBM)

+Consulting and implementing cloud architectures with a focus on FinOps, cost optimization, and performance.
+Migrating and modernizing IT landscapes on AWS, Google Cloud, and Azure.
+Close collaboration with teams to develop scalable and future-proof solutions for my clients.

-**Advisory Architect** (2023-present, IBM)
+**Advisory IT-Architect** (2023-2025, IBM)

-- I am a cloud-native enthusiast fascinated by DevSecOps and modern software engineering practices.
-Besides hands-on delivery, I lead multiple global delivery projects for global systems across the major hyperscalers.
-Thereby, skill and people development, as well as software-driven change management, are key aspects of the work I do deliver with passion.
+Passion for DevSecOps and modern software engineering practices.
+Leading global deployments on hyperscalers with a focus on automation, scalability, and security.
+Skill development, team leadership, and software-driven change management are key aspects of my work.

 **Senior Cloud Application Consultant, Advisory Architect** (2021-2022, IBM)

-- Being responsible for IT delivery projects from technical site.
-Consulting and advising clients in various projects on cloud native projects primarily running on Google Cloud, Azure and/or Red Hat OpenShift.
+Responsible for IT deployment projects from the technical side.
+Advising and supporting customers in various projects on cloud native projects mainly running on Google Cloud, Azure and/or Red Hat OpenShift.

-**Lecturer** (2020-present, Duale Hochschule Baden-Württemberg)
-- Since november 2020, I've been a lecturer at the Duale Hochschule Baden-Württemberg in business informatics.

 **Application Consultant: Google Cloud Microservices** (2019-2021, IBM)

-- Several projects as (solution) IT architect in the international area.
-Co-development of a design library with Cookbook and own components.
-Larger project as frontend developer with Angular, NgRx and PWA.
+Consulting and developing cloud-native applications with a focus on innovation, scalability, and eﬃciency.
+Supporting IT landscape modernization, adopting new technologies, and optimizing cloud architectures for enterprises.

+## Lecturer
+Since 2020 lecturer at the DHBW Stuttgart for Business Informatics.

 ## Education